EASTERN NEWSROOM

 Photo of occupational therapy students who worked with children at the mock clinic at Joya.

-Occupational therapy students worked in groups for two sessions of pediatric therapy for the mock clinic at Joya Child and Family Development.
+Occupational therapy students worked in groups for two sessions of pediatric therapy during the mock clinic at Joya.